 FSID worked with the Department of Health and other health care professionals to reduce the number of sudden infant deaths, in much the same way as it does today, through awareness raising of SIDS and how parents can reduce the risk, training health care professionals who work with families of young babies and funding research into SIDS.
 FSID also provided support to bereaved families, as it does today.

 In the late 80s SIDS rates were still at an all time high.
 However, in 1991 everything changed when the charity joined forces with daytime TV star Anne Diamond, who sadly lost her son to SIDS, and the Department of Health, to launch the Back to Sleep campaign.
 The national multi media campaign to warn parents that babies should sleep on their backs was a huge success.
-In the 25 years that followed, The Lullaby Trust continued to work tirelessly to raise awareness of Safer Sleep becoming a leading authority on SIDS and the rate of SIDS deaths has dropped by 85% reaching a record low in 2014.
+In the 25 years that followed, The Lullaby Trust continued to work tirelessly to raise awareness of Safer Sleep becoming a leading authority on SIDS and the rate of SIDS deaths has dropped by over 80% reaching a record low in 2015.

 The Lullaby Trust is determined to reduce the SIDS rate still further with the ultimate goal of halving the number of deaths from 2009 rates by 2020.